For some odd reason, many people are all abuzz about REI’’s #optoutside campaign.

 But it does not mean I am going to compare REI’s motives to Mother Teresa as one person did on a backpacking forum (Srsly).

-Going outside on Friday instead of shopping is a good thing.
-The Former Wife and I did it last year.
+Going outside on Friday instead of shopping is a good thing. a past partner and I did it last year.
 We have done it long before we met each other.
 We’ll do it again this year.
 So do many of my friends who are outdoors people.